Haklau Min

-Haklau, or Hai Lok Hong, is a variety of Southern Min spoken in Shanwei, Guangdong province, China.
+Haklau, Hai Lok Hong or Hailufeng, is a variety of Southern Min spoken in Shanwei, Guangdong province, China.
 While it is related to Teochew and Hokkien, its exact classification in relation to them is disputed.

 Etymology

 The word Haklau (學佬 Ha̍k-láu, also written as 福佬) is the Southern Min pronunciation of Hoklo, originally a Hakka exonym for the Southern Min speakers, including Hoklo and Teochew people.
 Although originally it was perceived as a derogatory term, the Southern Min speakers in Shanwei self-identify as Haklau and distinguish themselves from Teochew people and Hokkien people.
-Overseas Hai Lok Hong people still do not like this appellation.
+Overseas Hailufeng people still do not like this appellation.

-Historically, the Hai Lok Hong region was not a part of Teochew prefecture (潮州府, the region currently known as Teo-Swa or Chaoshan), but was included in the primarily Hakka-speaking Huizhou prefecture (惠州府).
+Historically, the region of Hailufeng was not a part of Chaozhou prefecture (潮州府, the region currently known as Teo-Swa or Chaoshan), but was included in the primarily Hakka-speaking Huizhou prefecture (惠州府).
 Modern Huizhou city (particularly the Huidong County) also has a Haklau-speaking minority.

 The word Hai Lok Hong (海陸豐 Hái-lio̍k-hong) is a portmanteau of Hai Hong (海豐, Mandarin Haifeng) and Lok Hong (陸豐, Mandarin Lufeng), where it is mainly spoken.
 The character 陸 has multiple pronunciations in Southern Min: the reading le̍k is vernacular, it is common in Teochew, but rarely used in Hokkien and Haklau itself; the reading lio̍k (Hokkien, Haklau) or lo̍k (Teochew) is literary and commonly used in Hokkien and Haklau, but not Teochew, yet its Teochew rendering is the source of English Hai Lok Hong.